eAlexandrohin/m3u8-to-mp4-progress/README.md

 # m3u8-to-mp4

 This module is forked from [m3u8-to-mp4](https://github.com/furkaninanc/m3u8-to-mp4) created by [furkaninanc](https://github.com/furkaninanc).

-This module helps you convert an M3U8 file to an MP4 file easily using ffmpeg/node.js

-This Fork Supports for displaying progress during convert
+This Fork Supports for export of progress during convert

 ## Installation